vikasnataraja/vikasnataraja.github.io/_posts/2021-04-29-Fantasy-Premier-League-AI.md

 ## Potential Solutions

 Despite having to pick a team of 15 players, only the 11 in the starting lineup contribute towards the points total.
 So, that tells me that I need to prioritize choosing very good 11 players and 4 average players instead of equally good 15 players.
 Now, obviously, "good" is a vague definition.
 Often times, a "good" player won't end up getting points due to the way the game hands out points which is primarily based on goals and assists and clean sheets.
-This is why players like N'Golo Kante of Chelsea is not a popular FPL player despite being one of the best players in the league.
+This is someone like N'Golo Kante of Chelsea is not a popular FPL player despite being one of the best players in the league.
 FPL also has a strange way of assigning forwards as midfielders with Mo Salah, Heung Min Son and Aubameyang being some of the famous examples.

 With that information, here are some ideas I have: